-- You must have completed a CAMPEP residency by July 31 of the year in which the Part 2 exam is to be taken.
-If you used enrollment in a CAMPEP degree program as the basis for qualification to take Part 1, you must complete the CAMPEP-approved degree or a CAMPEP residency to advance to Part 2.
+- If you used enrollment in a CAMPEP-accredited degree program as the basis for qualification to take Part 1, you must complete the CAMPEP-accredited degree.
+If you choose to leave the CAMPEP-accredited degree program for a CAMPEP-accredited residency, this is permitted if you have at least a MS degree in medical physics or a related field, and you must complete the CAMPEP-accredited residency to advance to Part 2.
+You must notify the ABR prior to transferring CAMPEP-accredited programs.
 If you used enrollment in a CAMPEP residency as the basis for qualification to take Part 1, you must complete the residency before advancing to Part 2.

 - You must hold a master's or doctoral degree from an approved institution (program accredited by one of the organizations recognized by the Council on Higher Education Accreditation, or its successors), or an equivalent foreign degree, in medical physics, physics, or another relevant physical science or engineering discipline.
 Foreign degrees must be substantiated by NACES.4

 - You must have had at least three years (36 months) of full-time equivalent clinical experience in active association with an approved department, division, or practice in the area(s) in which certification is sought under the supervision2 of a certified medical physicist.
 This requirement must be satisfied by August 31 of the year in which the Part 2 exam is to be taken.
 This credit can be acquired through:

 |Master's level medical physics program that includes a clinical component 1||Up to 6 months|

 |Doctoral level medical physics program that includes a clinical component 1||Up to 12 months|

 |Postgraduate clinical medical physics internship or residency 1||Full time credit|